5 Workplace Trends (and Tips) That Will Change How You Recruit Financial Talent

 5. Company culture is of rising importance.

 Millennials are willing to take an average pay cut of $7,600 for an improved quality of workplace culture.
 With a reputation of a business-first, suit-and-tie company culture, this poses a big problem for financial services firms.
-It’s time for financial services firms to make some changes to their company culture if they want to attract millennial talent.
+It’s time for financial services firms to make some changes to their company culture if they want to attract talented employees.

 Tip: Leave behind the stuffy aspects you might be harboring in your company culture.
 Introduce more flexible work schedules, relaxed dress codes, or professional development days to attract millennial talent.
 Not to mention the fact that creating a fostering and welcoming workplace environment will improve employee retention and loyalty.